|Saturn Will Not Sleep - Discovery (Official Video)|

-Up from the Mat: An Interview with Mickey Rourke
+Up from the Mat: Q&A with Mickey Rourke (The Wrestler)

 With his scene-stealing performance in Body Heat, Mickey Rourke announced himself as a major talent.
 The work which followed -- Diner, 9 1/2 Weeks, Rumble Fish, Barfly, Angel Heart -- marked him as a serious actor with an immense devotion to his craft.
 It also marked him as a major headache for directors -- temperamental, confrontational, and given to hubristic excess.
 It all came crashing down in the early '90s, marking a 15-year absence from the Hollywood A-list.
 His efforts at a comeback had been only sporadically successful, but recently gained ground with his acclaimed turn as a noir force of nature in Sin City and now The Wrestler -- a role which may very well land him an Oscar nomination.
 He spoke to the press about the film, his life, and the lessons they both have taught him during the publicity tour for the film.